Burial Costs in Nevada (2026)

 Once I add every line item, what does burial actually cost in Nevada?

-A complete burial in Nevada — funeral service ($8,000) + plot ($3,800) + casket ($2,400) + vault ($1,520) + opening-and-closing ($1,900) + headstone ($1,000-$3,000) — totals $15,220 to $21,420 in practice.
-Comparing two or three funeral homes and two or three cemeteries independently is the single most reliable way to bring that number down.
+A complete burial in Nevada — funeral service ($8,000) + plot ($3,800) + casket ($2,400) + vault ($1,520) + opening-and-closing ($1,900) + headstone ($1,000-$3,000) — totals $15,220 to $21,420 in practice, similar in scale to burial costs in Florida once all cemetery charges are included.
+Comparing two or three funeral homes and two or three cemeteries independently is the single most reliable way to bring that number down and reduce the risk of a significant financial burden.

 Does Nevada have green burial cemeteries?